physicsmasterpig/blog/about.md

 ## Hello, World!

 Hi, I'm **Soo-Chang Lee**, *a.k.a.* **PMP**.<br>
-Pleaseh check my [resume] if you wish to know more about me.
+Please check my [resume] if you wish to know more about me.

 ***